Finnish Guards' Rifle Battalion: Early history

-Of these three regiments, the first to start operations was the 3rd, Viborg regiment, in 1812.
-Its first assignment was to undertake guard duty in Saint Petersburg between 31 March 1813 and 31 August 1814, while the majority of Russian Army was tied in Western and Central Europe in the battles against Napoleon.
-By the summer 1813, two other regiments had also been formed, the first consisting of the battalions in Turku and Hämeenlinna and the second of battalions in Heinola and Kuopio.
-This military force of some thousand men, however, had little significance to the Finnish defense.
-The force suffered from lack of artillery, cavalry and technical branches.
-Furthermore, only the unit in Vyborg was in service continuously, others gathered according to the former allotment system annually for 4-week training and the officers in preceding 6-week meetings.
-Two of the regiments were downgraded to infantry regiments, while the third held its more demanding "rifle" designation.
+The first of these three regiments to begin operations was the 3rd regiment, also known as the Viborg regiment.
+Its first assignment was to undertake guard duties in Saint Petersburg between 31 March 1813 and 31 August 1814, while the majority of the Russian Army was tied in Western and Central Europe in the battles against Napoleon.
+By the summer of 1813, two other regiments had also been formed; the first consisting of the battalions in Turku and Hämeenlinna and the second of battalions in Heinola and Kuopio.
+This military force consisting of a few thousand men, however, had little significance to Finnish defense.
+The force suffered from a lack of artillery, cavalry and technical branches.
+Furthermore, only the unit in Vyborg was in service continuously, as the enlisted personnel of the other regiments only gathered once per year for a four week military exercise, in addition to the officers who gathered for meetings in the six weeks prior to these exercises.
+Two of the regiments were changed to regular infantry regiments, while the third held its designation as a rifle regiment.

-During the spring 1817, the Vyborg regiment was split in two and the other was moved to Vasa.
-Part of it was separated into a special command of 274 men, left to Hämeenlinna under the command of staff captain Nils Gylling.
-This became the basis for the Finnish Training Battalion.
-It started operations in the summer 1818, was formally assigned to Helsinki and labeled as The Battalion of Helsinki.
+In the autumn of 1817, the Vyborg regiment was split into two battalions, one of which was moved to Vasa.
+A part of this new battalion was further separated into a special command of 274 men, left to Hämeenlinna under the command of staff captain Nils Gylling.
+This became the basis for the Finnish Training Battalion and started operations in the summer of 1818.
+The battalion was assigned to Helsinki and named The Battalion of Helsinki.
 The first command was assigned to lieutenant colonel Herman Wärnhjelm.
-As there were no facilities in Helsinki at the time, the battalion remained for training in Hämeenlinna.
-The Kaartin kasarmi, designed by Carl Ludvig Engel, was completed in 1822 and the Training Battalion moved in on 23 December 1824.
-The name of the battalion fixed to the Helsinki Training Battalion in 1819 and Finnish Training Battalion in 1824.
+Because there were no suitable preexisting facilities in Helsinki at the time, the battalion remained for training in Hämeenlinna until the Kaartin kasarmi building, designed by Carl Ludvig Engel, was completed in 1822 and the Training Battalion moved in on 23 December 1824.
+The name of the battalion was changed to the Helsinki Training Battalion in 1819 and then to the Finnish Training Battalion in 1824.

-By imperial order in March 1827, the Finnish military force was re-organised into six rifle battalions.
-The name of the Helsinki Battalion was changed to the Finnish Training Rifle Battalion and its size was increased by 100 men to 500.
-After two months, recruitment in the other two units was forbidden and they were disbanded in 1830.
+The Finnish military force was re-organised into six rifle battalions by an imperial order in March 1827.
+The Helsinki Battalion was renamed to the Finnish Training Rifle Battalion and its size was increased from 400 men to 500.
+Within two months of this change, recruitment for the other Finnish units was ceased and they were ultimately disbanded in 1830.
 After this, the Helsinki Battalion was the only remainder of the military force formed in 1812.
-Until the end of the 1870s, the battalion was recruited from volunteer Finns.
-Its enlisted personnel consisted of the Finnish lower classes: farm-workers, labourers, journeymen, freeholders' sons and crofters' sons.
-The discipline was harsh and physical punishments were widely used.
+Until the end of the 1870s, the battalion was manned by volunteer Finns, most of whom were part of the Finnish lower classes.